hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

-### Find document names from the text file versions of PNA
+### How our script extracts document names from the text file versions of PNA

 Further details can be found in the commented code in src/PNATextExtractor.java.
 See textfileExample.txt for a small extract from a text file.